artcom/klear/README.md

 regenerated.
 This is also useful for future format changes together with the manifest to detect if a frames.bin is deprecated and needs to be regenerated.

-The source sequence of PNGs is stored in the KLE-file as well, which allows features like frames.bin regeneration in the first place.
+The source sequence of PNGs is stored in the KLE-file as well.
+Having the source PNGs included with the archives allows for resampling of `frames.bin` and other manipulations later on.

 ## Command Line Usage